Audrey Joseph

-Audrey Joseph is an American record executive, nightclub owner and manager, and LGBT rights activist.
+Audrey Joseph is an American record executive, event promoter, nightclub owner and manager, and LGBT rights activist.
 She is the former president and current member of the San Francisco Entertainment Commission.
 She started in the recording industry as a nightclub manager and later record executive responsible for some disco-era dance hits.
 She relocated from New York to San Francisco and opened a popular club and event venue, 177 Townsend/174 King Street, and several gay clubs at those venues including Pleasuredome, Club Universe, and others used for fundraising and events particular to the LGBT community.
-With San Francisco's changing real estate market the lease on the venue expired and the building razed; and Joseph started Mezzanine at 444 Jessie, which established itself as a premier venue for DJ talent.
+With San Francisco's changing real estate market the lease on the venue expired, and the building razed; and Joseph started Mezzanine at 444 Jessie, which established itself as a premier venue for DJ talent.

 In 1997, Joseph received the Business Person of the Year award as part of the Pantheon of Leather Awards.
 Joseph was appointed to the San Francisco Entertainment Commission by Mayor Willie L. Brown and took office in July 2003.
 She has served as the commission's vice president and president several times.

 Early life and career

 Joseph was born in Brooklyn, New York.
 She was influenced by her father, a criminal lawyer and civil rights activist.

-Joseph's first nightclub job was at Dynamite, a Brooklyn night club.
+Joseph's first nightclub job was at Dynamite, a Brooklyn nightclub.
 Soon after she moved to the Electric Circus, in Manhattan and shortly after began working in the record industry for Aria Productions and MK Dance Promotions, a company founded by Tom Cossie and Mark Kriener.
-Her break in music came while working as a promoter for the Big Apple Band which specialized in bar mitzvahs and weddings.
-The band was given a contract to write a song for a New York City promotional campaign and it came up with "Dance, Dance, Dance" for the b-side.
+Her break in music came while working as a promoter for the Big Apple Band, which specialized in bar mitzvahs and weddings.
+The band was given a contract to write a song for a New York City promotional campaign, and it came up with "Dance, Dance, Dance" for the b-side.
 The group renamed itself Chic and the single, on Atlantic Records, was the first gold 12-inch disc.
 "I was the promotion person, the hanger-on... a couple of the hand claps on there are mine," Joseph said of her role.

 Joseph became the National Director of MK Dance Promotions and went on to promote over a hundred disco records that went gold In 1979, Joseph joined Arista Records as their Director of dance music.